KevinVitale/CartBoy/README.md

 as `insidgeGadgetsController`) that is capable of the following:

  - Reading the cartridge header; and,
- - copying cartridge ROM; and,
+ - copying the cartridge ROM; and,
  - backing up save data (if supported); and,
  - restoring save data (if supported); and,
  - deleting save data (if supported); and,